 Who to contact for issues with your employer health plan

-An employer health plan is when you get your health insurance through your job.
+You have an employer health plan if you get your health insurance through your job.
 If you have an issue with the health insurer, you'll need to know what type of health plan you have so you can get help from the right source.
 There are three types of employer health plans:

 1. Insured employer health plans

 Also referred to as a fully-funded employer health plan, this is when your employer buys a health insurance plan from an insurance company to provide health coverage to its employees.
 The health insurer directly pays claims for the employees and their dependents.
-If your employer buys its group health plan, for example, from Regence BlueShield, or Aetna Life Insurance Company, then it may be an insured health plan.
+If your employer buys its group health plan, for example, from Regence BlueShield, or Group Health Cooperative, then it may be an insured health plan.
 Insured health plans are governed by both federal and state laws.
 If you’re not sure if you have an insured employer health plan, check with your employer.

 If you have an insured employer health plan, and need help resolving an insurance problem, file a complaint with us, or call us at 800-562-6900.